CodeForPhilly/decentralized-data/tutorials/actually-using-git/index.md

 ---
 layout: tutorial
-title: Pull Requests, Branching and Code Reviews with Git and Github
+title: Actually Using Git to Track Changes
 ---

+This workshop delves into some of the key concepts you need to understand in order to fully use git.

 ## Learning Objectives
-Actually Using Git - Understanding Pull Requests, Branching, Merging and Code Reviews with Git and Github

 After this workshop you will know how to